General Recycling Information

 - Community Event – Please check with your local government to find out when the next free collection event will be held.

-You can also check the Resource Exchange for Eliminating Waste (RENEW) website,www.zerowastenetwork.org/renewdev, or the FreeCycle online community website www.freecycle.org/group/US/Oklahoma, or www.recycle.net.
+You can also check the Resource Exchange for Eliminating Waste (RENEW) website for businesses and manufacturers, www.zerowastenetwork.org/renewdev, or the FreeCycle online community website www.freecycle.org/group/US/Oklahoma, or www.recycle.net.
 Additionally, look into mail-back program information at earth911.com/recycling/mail-back-programs-recycling-from-home.

 For a comprehensive list of places across the U.S. that recycle miscellaneous items, take a look at https://louisville.edu/kppc/es/Recyclers%20Directory%20ES21-0111.pdf.